Cleod9/importjs/README.md

 ```

-### Creating a Package ###
+### Creating a Module ###

-Creating a package is done through the `ImportJS.pack()` function which acts as a wrapper for your module code.
-Below demonstrates how to create packages:
+Creating a module is done through the `ImportJS.pack()` function which acts as a wrapper for your module code.
+Below demonstrates how to create module:

 ```javascript
 ImportJS.pack('tests.Example', function(module) {